Eloïse Minder, winner of the 2023 Bourgogne-Franche-Comté National Pépite Grand Prize

 Laval Virtual and the IVRC Award marked a turning point in his entrepreneurial project.

-Following these two challenges and with her MTI3D Master's degree in hand, she is continuing her studies with a thesis at the Bourgogne-Franche-Comté Region, which offers the "Itinéraire Chercheur Entrepreneur" grant.
-She also participates in the PEPITE Bourgogne-Franche-Comté initiatives and launches the business creation project "OCTOPUS" business creation project.
-This project offers training and tools to support existing training programs through the use of Virtual and Augmented Reality, aimed at the healthcare sector and clean rooms.
+Following these two challenges and with her Master of Science ) degree in hand, she is pursuing her doctoral studies with the Bourgogne-Franche-Comté Region, which offers the "Researcher-Entrepreneur Pathway" grant.
+She is also participating in the PEPITE Bourgogne-Franche-Comté initiatives and launching the business creation project "OCTOPUS."
+This project offers training and tools to support existing training programs through the use of Virtual and Augmented Reality, targeting the healthcare sector and cleanrooms.

 At the same time, she wants to start a second business related to her thesis.
 She wants to use these three years of doctoral study to develop her project, which will be related to her thesis title at LISPEN: "Optimization of social interactions in Virtual Reality."